Top

 Your ex cannot get out of paying child support by quitting their job or refusing to look for another one if they have been laid off.
 If the court finds out that either parent is engaging in such behavior, they will impute the income.

-At The Law Offices of Jonny Kousa, P.L., our child support attorney in Broward County, will work closely with you to resolve any issues you have.
+At The Law Offices of Jonny Kousa, P.L., our child support attorney in Broward County will work closely with you to resolve any issues you have.
 We can help answer any questions you may have about child support, how to file for child support, obtain a fair child support order, or modify or enforce your child support order.
+Our personalized approach ensures we consider all angles of your case, providing clarity and a tailored strategy that aligns with your family’s needs.

 • "Jonny is truly a champion of leagues in his profession."